robot4jarvis/GAGG-Crystal-Data-Processing/README.md

 ## Energy histogram analysis
 ### Energy_Histogram_Maker
 An event list in .root format was generated using the COMPASS software and a digitizer.
 To extract a Energy histogram from there, all .root files must be placed in the "root" folder.
 One energy histogram will be generated for each file (or several, if a file contains more than one cycle).
-Then, the loop.C script will be launched.
+Then, the loop.C script can be used be launched.
 It needs the macro.C and the macro.h files in the same folder.

 The script will loop trough all the .root files in the "root" folder, and build a histogram using the data in the Data_F;1 tree, "Energy" leave.

 All the resulting TH1D objects are saved in the "output.root" file.
 You can then process this "output.root" folder with the following macros.

+### Energy_Spectra_Processing
+These are the macros used to obtain the energy calibration graphs.
+Each one of the macros have been tuned to a particular set of runs, however, they contain virtually the same code; the only diffence are the values of some constants.
+Therefore, if you need to analyze a different run, you can simply copy and edit one of the macros.

+They take, as an input, the files generated in "Energy_Histogram_Maker".
+You must specify the file name inside the corresponding macro.
+It extracts the selected histograms and fits a gauss+erc+lin function with the selected ROI, to each peak.
+Then, it will generate a Resolution (FWHM) - Energy and a Position - Energy ("calibration line"), and fit a line to find the calibration function.
+It also calculates the "Peak to Total" ratio (PTT).
+It will save those graphs to a "xxx_Cal" file.